Ambeeru-Vignesh/Knowledge-Retrieval/Readme.md

 ### Follow the prompts:

 1. Enter the path to the FOON file - i.e, `FOON.txt`
-2. Enter the goal object’s name - i.e, `greek salad`
+2. Enter the goal object’s name - for example: `greek salad`
 3. Enter the goal object’s state(s) (comma-separated if multiple) - i.e, `mixed`
-4. Enter the path to the ingredients file - i.e, `ingredients.txt`
+4. Enter the ingredients (comma-separated if multiple) - i.e, `ingredients.txt`
 5. Enter the name of the container required for the goal object - i.e, `mixing bowl`

 Once the process is completed, the system will search for the goal object and its matching sequence in the FOON graph.
 It generates an output task tree saved in a `.txt` file containing the recipe steps.